LedgerHQ/ledger-asset-dapps/README.md

 The signature takes into account the content of the `b2c.json` files and `abis` folder.

 ### Production signature
 Only a quorum of Ledger employes is authorized to create new production signatures.
-If you wish to add a token or a coin, create a branch targeting master, add a new directory for your dApp, create a PR, and we will sign it.

 ### Test signature
 Not yet supported, coming soon.